-As noted earlier, the efforts underway to seek ballot recognition for state Reform 1 Parties "will likely result in the formation of a Reform Party".
-In connection with your 2 arguments for recognition of the Reform Party as a minor party, you note that non-major 3 party candidates must run as the candidate of a party in certain states.
-Although Mr. 4 Perot ran in 1992 as an independent in 43 states, he also ran as "the candidate ... of a new 5 political party in seven states " Your letter states you understand that all but one of 6 7 these parties continue to exist under state law and that "each of these political parties is expected to affiliate with the Reform Party."
-8
+As noted earlier, the efforts underway to seek ballot recognition for state Reform Parties "will likely result in the formation of a Reform Party".
+In connection with your arguments for recognition of the Reform Party as a minor party, you note that non-major party candidates must run as the candidate of a party in certain states.
+Although Mr. Perot ran in 1992 as an independent in 43 states, he also ran as "the candidate ... of a new political party in seven states."2 Your letter states you understand that all but one of these parties continue to exist under state law and that "each of these political parties is expected to affiliate with the Reform Party."

 Responses to all three of these questions depend on whether the Reform Party can qualify as a minor party.
-The Fund Act, at 26 U.S.C. §9002(7), defines a minor party. "with respect to any presidential election, [as] a political party whose candidate for the office of President in the preceding Presidential election received, as the candidate of such party.
-5 percent or more but less than 25 percent of the total number of popular votes received by all candidates for such office."
+The Fund Act, at 26 U.S.C.
+9002(7), defines a minor party, "with respect to any presidential election, [as] a political party whose candidate for the office of President in the preceding Presidential election received, as the candidate of such party, 5 percent or more but less than 25 percent of the total number of popular votes received by all candidates for such office."
 Non-major party candidates who were not candidates for President in the preceding election, and who wish to qualify for pre-election funding in the current presidential election, can become eligible only as candidates of a minor party.
-26 U.S.C. §9004(a)(2)(A).
+26 U.S.C.
+9004(a)(2)(A).
 In addition, only the national committee of a major or minor party is eligible for convention funding under 26 U.S.C.
+9008.
+Your letter indicates that the Reform Party does not yet exist.3 In addition, other events such as the possible affiliation of the state political parties with the Reform Party have not yet occurred.
+Therefore, questions related to the Reform Party's status as a minor party are hypothetical and cannot be answered by the Commission at this time.
+See 11 CFR 112.1(b).